Environmental, Social & Governance

-Following the positive top-line results of our METEOR trial in 2015, employee turnover has remained below the industry average, even after our recent move from South San Francisco to our new headquarters in Alameda, which is located on the East side of San Francisco Bay.
+Following the positive top-line results of our METEOR trial in 2015, employee turnover has remained below the industry average, even after our recent move from South San Francisco to our new headquarters in Alameda, which is located on the East side of the San Francisco Bay.
 More than 10% of our employees have been with us for more than five years, and many of our current employees have returned to Exelixis after working elsewhere.
 Our longest tenured employee has been with Exelixis for 21 years.
-On average, we fill open positions quickly (70 days on average), which we believe reflects our competitive employment offerings, strong corporate values and belief in our mission.
+We generally fill open positions quickly (70 days on average), which we believe reflects our competitive employment offerings, strong corporate values and belief in our mission.

 We insist on providing employees with the tools and environment they need to perform their work safely.
 We strive to adhere to the standards set by the Occupational Safety and Health Administration (OSHA), Cal-OSHA and Bay Area Air Quality Management District, among other governing bodies to ensure compliance with laws and regulations to maintain a safe working environment.
-All new laboratory staff are trained on chemical hygiene, personal protective equipment and other relevant laboratory safety topics, including working with blood-borne pathogens, and current staff are retrained regularly.
+All new laboratory staff are trained on chemical hygiene, the use of personal protective equipment, and other relevant laboratory safety topics, including working with blood-borne pathogens, and current staff are retrained regularly.
 We also extend these trainings to facilities staff and others who support our work in the labs.

 Because of our training and inspection practices, we have an excellent safety record: